You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Lipitor?

-Lipitor, also known as atorvastatin, is a statin medication used to treat high cholesterol and high triglycerides.
-It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol in the bloodstream.
+Lipitor, also known as atorvastatin, is a statin medication that helps lower cholesterol levels in the blood.
+It works by inhibiting the production of cholesterol in the liver, thereby reducing the amount of cholesterol available for absorption into the bloodstream.
+Lipitor is commonly prescribed to individuals with high cholesterol, heart disease, or those at risk of developing these conditions.

 Conclusion